-- 31. In cases where a Tribunal considers that a Fine is appropriate, it should aim to impose a Fine that: - is proportionate to the Misconduct and all the circumstances of the case, - will act as an effective deterrent to future Misconduct, and - will promote public confidence in the regulation of the accountancy profession and in the way in which Misconduct is addressed.

-- 32. In undertaking this assessment, a Tribunal will normally take into consideration: - i. the seriousness of the Misconduct; - ii. in the case of a Member Firm, its size/financial resources and the effect of a Fine on its business; - iii. in the case of a Member, his financial resources and the effect of a Fine on that Member and his future employment; - iv. the factors set out in paragraph 18.
+- 31. In cases where a Tribunal considers that a Fine is appropriate, it should aim to impose a Fine that: - a. is proportionate to the Misconduct and all the circumstances of the case, - b. will act as an effective deterrent to future Misconduct, and - c. will promote public confidence in the regulation of the actuarial profession and in the way in which Misconduct is addressed. - 32.
+In undertaking this assessment, a Tribunal will normally take into consideration: - a. the seriousness of the Misconduct; - b. the Member's financial resources and the effect of a Fine on that Member and his future employment; - c. the factors set out in paragraph 18.